Vitae/Resume

 Introduction:

 My Ph.D. research focused on body language and birth memory, making a significant contribution to research in the field of Pre and Perinatal psychology.
 One of my ongoing interests is in furthering academic acknowledgement of the importance of the first nine months of life through rigorous evaluation of research that is contributing to our knowledge base regarding this first stage of human development.
-One important aspect of this has been serving as Associate Editor of the Journal of Prenatal and Perinatal Psychology and Medicine for the past six years.
+One important aspect of this has been serving as Associate Editor of the Journal of Prenatal and Perinatal Psychology and Medicine for the past six years and Editor-in-Chief for three years.